AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 Added $100.00 to this week's budget.
 Remaining weekly budget: $100.00
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

 ### Deduct from weekly budget and add to expenses

+Tip 1: Deduct valid numbers (letters, negative numbers, special characters and blanks are not allowed )

+Tip 2: Deduct amounts that are not too large (amounts greater than 1 million is discouraged while amounts greater than 1.7976931348623157E308 is not allowed)

 Format: `deduct AMOUNT`

 Example: